- Headteachers Welcome

 The whole school curriculum is carefully planned to create a challenge to all children and to give continuity and progression through their career at Hornton.
 Building upon previous successful experience, children become more confident and independent in their learning.

-Full details of the curriculum can be found in the ‘Curriculum Plans’ page.
+Full details of the curriculum delivered for each year group can be found by visiting the class pages.

 Organisation varies according to the number of children in each year group.
 It is important to be flexible in order to accommodate the varying needs of individual children.